- Search The Registry

 Josephine Silone Yates (1900)

-Josephine Silone was the second daughter of Alexander and Parthenia Reeve Silone, and was born in Mattituck, NY.
+Josephine Silone was the second daughter of Alexander and Parthenia Reeve Silone and was born in Mattituck, NY.
 During her childhood, her family lived with her maternal grandfather, a freed slave, Lymas Reeves.
 Her mother taught her to read from the Bible.
-She started school at the age of six and was rapidly advanced by her teachers.
-Josephine's uncle, Rev. John Bunyan Reeve, was the pastor of the Lombard Street Central Church in Philadelphia.
+She started school at six and was rapidly advanced by her teachers.
+Josephine's uncle, Rev. John Bunyan Reeve, was the Lombard Street Central Church pastor in Philadelphia.
 At the age of 11, she went to live with him so that she could attend the Institute for Colored Youth., later Cheyney State College.
-There she was mentored by its director, Fanny Jackson Coppin.
+There, she was mentored by its director, Fanny Jackson Coppin.

 The next year, Rev. Reeve moved to Howard University, and Josephine went to live with her maternal aunt, Francis I. Girard, in Newport, Rhode Island.
-There she attended grammar school and later Rogers High School.
-She was the only black student at both but was given respect and support by her teachers.
+There, she attended grammar school and later Rogers High School.
+She was the only black student at both but was respected and supported by her teachers.
 Her science teacher considered her his brightest pupil and enabled her to do additional laboratory work in chemistry.
-She graduated as valedictorian of the Rogers High School class of 1877 and received a medal for scholarship.
+She graduated as valedictorian of the Rogers High School class of 1877 and received a medal for a scholarship.
 She was the first black student to graduate from Rogers High School.

 Silone was clear about her purpose in teaching.
 In a 1904 essay, she wrote: "The aim of all true education is to give to body and soul all the beauty, strength, and perfection of which they are capable, to fit the individual for complete living."
 In 1889, Josephine Silone married William Ward Yates.
 Many schools prohibited married women from teaching, and upon her marriage, Josephine Silone gave up her teaching position at Lincoln.
 She moved to Kansas City, Missouri, where her husband was the principal of Phillips School.
 Her daughter Josephine was born in 1890.
 Her son William Blyden Yates was born in 1895.

-In 1902, she was recalled by the president of Lincoln University to serve as the head of the department of English and history.
-In 1908 she requested to resign due to illness, but the Board of Regents did not accept, and she stayed on as the advisor to women at Lincoln.
-Her husband died in 1910 after which Josephine Silone Yates chose to return to Kansas City.
-She died on September 3, 1912, after a short illness.
+In 1902, Lincoln University's president recalled her to serve as the head of the Department of English and History.
+In 1908, she requested to resign due to illness, but the Board of Regents did not accept, and she stayed as the advisor to women at Lincoln.
+Her husband died in 1910, after which Josephine Silone Yates chose to return to Kansas City.
+She died on September 3, 1912.